gchq/sleeper/docs/adr/transaction-log-state-store.md

 transaction before it.

 We could design the system to allow for this slack and recover from transactions being undone over a short time period.
-This would be complicated to achieve, although it may allow for the highest performance.
+This would be complicated to achieve, although it may allow for improved performance as updates don't need to wait.
+The increase in complexity means this is unlikely to be as practical as an approach where a full ordering is established immediately.

-Another approach is to give each transaction a number.
-When we add a transaction, we use the next number in sequence after the current latest transaction.
-We use a conditional check to refuse the update if there's already a transaction with that number.
-We then need to retry if we're out of date.
-This way each transaction can be durably stored.

-This retry is comparable to an update in the S3 state store, but each change is much quicker to apply because you don't need to store the whole state.
-You also don't need to reload the whole state each time, because you haven't applied your transaction in your local copy of the model yet.
-You need to do the conditional check as in the S3 implementation, but you don't need to update your local model until after the transaction is saved.

 ### Parallel models